DEVSENSE/phptools-docs/docs/vscode/problems.md

 # Problems and Code validation

 The entire workspace is continuously analyzed for potential issues and problems.
-They are all listed in the VSCode's Problems window where the user can filter and navigate to certain issue.
+They are all listed in the VSCode's Problems window where the user can filter and navigate to certain issues.

 ![Problems Window](imgs/problems-window.png)